The original, independent guide to Lisbon

 The Baixa district is at the centre of Lisbon, and from the district it is easy to travel to almost every other area of the city.
 The train to Sintra departs from Rossio station, while the tram to Belem departs from Praça do Comércio and there are good connections to the airport passes through Rossio square.

 From Baixa it is just a short walk east to the historic Alfama district and the social nightlife of Bairro Alto is just to the west.
 Baixa has an extensive range of restaurants, shops and bars – and in our opinion is the best place to be based within Lisbon.

 The best viewpoint in the Baixa district is the wonderful view from the top of the Arco da Rua Augusta.
 This magnificent arch connects the Rua Augusta Street with the Praça do Comércio.
 From the vantage point of the arch there are panoramic views across the plaza, the Tejo Estuary, the Rua Augusta and up to the castle.

-During your visit to the Baixa district you should not trying a glass of Ginja (a cherry liquor) from the traditional home of the drink, the “A Ginjinha” bar.
+During your visit to the Baixa district you should try a glass of Ginja (a cherry liquor) from the traditional home of the drink, the “A Ginjinha” bar.
 The older Portuguese generation often reminisce about Ginja as it was commonly given as a “medicinal cure” for minor children ailments and illnesses.
 There is no better way to break up a day of sightseeing than with a glass of Ginja and a disjointed conversation with a retired Portuguese person.

 Related articles: The A Ginjinha bar